sammiq/dec-decode/README.md

 You need a working [Go](https://golang.org/) installation (I used Go 1.12 on Ubuntu Linux 18.04)

+For Go >= 1.17, you can install the tool and required libraries with:

+    go install github.com/sammiq/dec-decode@latest

 For Go < 1.11 the you will need to install the required libraries manually:

     go get github.com/jessevdk/go-flags